AdobeDocs/media-analytics.pt-BR/help/sdk-implement/track-errors/track-errors-ios.md

 >[!NOTE]
 >
->Os erros do player de mídia não interromperem a sessão de rastreamento de mídia.
+>O rastreamento de erros do player de mídia não interrompe a sessão de rastreamento de mídia.
 If the media player error prevents the playback from continuing, make sure that the media tracking session is closed by calling `trackSessionEnd` after calling `trackError`.